How to fit a carpet

 Read our guide to buying flooring accessories for more information on getting the perfect finish.

 In the days after fitting...

-You may find that your carpets sheds some fibres which is perfectly normal.
+You might find that your carpets sheds some fibres.
+This is totally normal.
 Regular vacuuming, daily if possible during the first few weeks, will solve this issue.
 A vacuum cleaner fitted with a beater bar and/or brushes is recommended for cut pile carpets and one without a beater bar or brushes is best for loop pile carpets.